FeelsDEX/feels/docs_intro/004_justification.md

 $$\sum_i w_i \ln(g_i) = 0$$

-This mathematical constraint prevents value leakage—total system value remains constant during rebalancing operations.
+This mathematical constraint prevents value leakage, total system value remains constant during rebalancing operations.
 It enables precise fee tracking where every fee collected is accounted for and properly distributed.
-Most importantly, it supports the rising floor mechanism where protocol-owned liquidity grows monotonically from accumulated fees.
+Most importantly, it supports the rising floor mechanism where pool-owned liquidity grows monotonically from accumulated fees.
 The conservation law acts as an unbreakable accounting principle that makes the POMM mechanism possible.

 ### 5. Thermodynamic Reservoir for Lending

-The protocol buffer ($\tau$) acts as a thermodynamic reservoir that absorbs excess energy (fees) from volatile trading and provides stable energy (liquidity) for borrowing.
+The pool buffer ($\tau$) acts as a thermodynamic reservoir that absorbs excess energy (fees) from volatile trading and provides stable energy (liquidity) for borrowing.
 It maintains system balance through conservation laws, creating a natural lending market where interest rates emerge from utilization like pressure in a gas.
 Borrowing capacity grows with protocol success, and risk is naturally bounded by conservation constraints.
-This reservoir model elegantly connects trading activity to lending capacity—more trading creates more fees, which increases borrowing capacity.
+This reservoir model connects trading activity to lending capacity, i.e. more trading creates more fees, which increases borrowing capacity.

 ## Mathematical Soundness